pynetscript/FromZeroToHero/README.md

 Getpass function asks for password but doesn't show it in screen.
 Custom function to get input that is compatible with both Python 2 and 3.
-Prompts for, and returns a username and password.
+Prompts for, and returns a username and password (password is asked x 2, and if they don't match you get an error message `>> Passwords do not match.
+Try again. `.
+The script though will continue to run, but you should use Ctrl + C to cancel the script and try again.
 This script is going to be imported on our main python script (telnet-cmdrunner.py).

 # cisco_ios_telnet_devices.json